HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

 ### Scheduler API

 Scheduling JavaScript tasks has historically been deferred to the browser.
-There are newer methods such as `requestIdleCallback` and `queueMicrotask`, but these APIs schedule tasks in a coarse way, and—especially in the case of `queueMicrotask`—can cause performance issues if misused. queueMicrotask runs immediately after the current script, potentially causing task starvation.
+There are methods such as `requestIdleCallback` and `queueMicrotask`, but these APIs schedule tasks in a coarse way, and—especially in the case of `queueMicrotask`—can cause performance issues if misused. queueMicrotask runs immediately after the current script, potentially causing task starvation.
 Its misuse can lead to UI jank, blocking the main thread, or excessive CPU usage, impacting performance.

 The Scheduler API has recently been released, and gives developers finer control over scheduling tasks based on priority—though it is currently only limited to Chromium-based browsers.